Stars vs. Lightning Player Props Betting Odds

 Jason Robertson Props

-Jason Robertson has accumulated 20 points (1.0 per game), scoring six goals and adding 14 assists.
+Jason Robertson has racked up 22 points this season, with eight goals and 14 assists.

 Robertson Recent Games